There are two ways to see time trend graphs in Dharma:

 If you would like to see time series graphs with metadata as the x-axis time stamp, select 'Automatic Metadata'.

-Notice there are three options to choose from under Select base date:
+Notice there are two options to choose from under Select base date:

 With these settings in place, we may see a very different graph from the previous graph with collected data as the x-axis.
 It is up to the user to decide with option makes most sense for their projects.